dimagi/commcare-cloud/hosting_docs/source/installation/2-manual-install.rst

 Upgrade to Python 3.10
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
+..
+  TODO: update date when known

-Starting on October 10th, 2022, commcare-cloud will require Python 3.10.
+Starting on <date_to_update>, 2022, commcare-cloud will require Python 3.10.
 Follow the steps below to properly install it.

 ::